Thinking beyond borders

-** Subject to the specifically signed Double Tax Treaty Agreement between Greece and the other country/territory concerned.
+** Subject to the specifically signed Double Tax Treaty Agreement between Greece and the other country/jurisdiction concerned.

 According to Greek law, all employees are subject to social security contribution.
 The employee’s social security contribution is withheld on a monthly basis from the salary by the employer whereas employer’s social security contributions are also due.
-The standard rates currently in force are 16 percent (employee’s) for the period from 1 January 2018 until 30 May 2019 and 15.75 percent (employee’s) as of 1 June 2019 onwards; and 25.06 percent (employer’s) from 1 January 2018 until 30 May 2019 and 24.81 percent (employer’s) as of 1 June 2019 onwards whereas a maximum monthly gross salary on which contributions are due is provided (currently EUR5,860.80 up to 31 January 2019 and EUR6,500.00 as of 1 February 2019 onwards).
+The standard rates currently in force are 15.75 percent (employees) and 24.81 percent (employers) whereas a maximum monthly gross salary on which contributions are due is provided (currently EUR6,500.00).
 It should be noted that not all the categories of the working force are covered by the same social security rates as the salaried employees.
 Further investigation is required in case the individual performs other kinds of entrepreneurial/business activities.

 As of 1 January 2016 personal income tax returns must be filed electronically up to 30 June of the year following the end of the relevant tax year.
 The tax year for individuals is the calendar year.
 The filing deadline is extended to 31 December in case the individual filed an application for change of residency to that of a non-Greek tax resident.

 Under Greek tax law, employment income is taxable in the hands of the employee in the year in which the employee is entitled to claim such income, whereas income tax withholding should be effected by the employer.
 Employers are under an obligation to withhold Greek income tax on the remuneration paid to employees in Greece on a monthly basis (in Greece, salary is payable 14 times per year – there are at least 15 payroll periods in a year, 12 months plus bonuses for vacation, Easter and Christmas).